NMReDATAInitiative/NMReDATAInitiative.github.io/badgesTest.md

-# Example of ink pointing to nmrium
+# Example of link pointing to nmrium

 The spectra can be opened with [NMRium](https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fcheminfo.github.io%2Fnmr-dataset3%2Fmultiplet%2Findex.json).